kabasakalis/dotfiles/README.md

 [Set up a fresh MacOS For Development](https://github.com/kabasakalis/dotfiles/wiki/Set-up-a-fresh-MacOS-For-Development)

+#### IMPORTANT UPDATE July 27th, 2020
+I have completed dumped shitty Ubuntu for Manjaro awesomeness.
+Made some SpaceVim updates and deleted  all my custom  LSP configurations for cpp.
+Might set them up again using updated native SpaceVim configurations and not my previous messy hacks.

 #### Important Disclaimer

 Open source software changes rapidly and usually with no concern for backwards compatibility.